The biharmonic heat operator on edge manifolds and non-linear fourth order equations: Microlocal heat kernel construction

 where the coefficients $a_{\gamma,j}(H)$ still lie in their corresponding $\Delta_{F,y_0}$ eigenspaces, and are of order $(-m)$ at the front face.
 The higher coefficients $a'_{\gamma,j}(\beta^* H)$ are of order $(-m+1)$ at ff.

-Note that in the construction above, we have only used feasibility of the edge metric and Definition \ref{def-feasible} (ii).
-The assumption of Definition \ref{def-feasible} (i) for admissible edge metrics is not required there, but plays an essential role in the argument that $H$ indeed takes values in $\dom(\Delta^2_{\mathscr{F}})$.
+Note that in the construction above, we have only used Definition \ref{def-admissible} (i) and (iv).
+The assumption of Definition \ref{def-admissible} (iii) for admissible edge metrics is not required there, but plays an essential role in the argument that $H$ indeed takes values in $\dom(\Delta^2_{\mathscr{F}})$.
 First note that $H$ indeed takes values in $\dom(\Delta_{\mathscr{F}})$, since the expansion \eqref{h-exp} satisfies the characterization of maximal solutions in Lemma \ref{max} and also the condition in \eqref{F} under the rescaling $\Phi$.

 The conclusion that $\Delta H$ also takes values in $\dom(\Delta_{\mathscr{F}})$ is more intricate.
 Recall \eqref{delta-terms}.
 It is easily checked from \eqref{h-exp} that $\wx^{-2}\left(\Delta^{\mathscr{C}(F)}_{s,y_0} + \Delta^{\R^b}_u\right) H$ indeed takes values in $\dom(\Delta_{\mathscr{F}})$ without any further assumptions.
 Application of $(\wx^{-1}L_1 + L_2)$ to $H$ preserves the expansion \eqref{h-exp}, however the coefficients in the expansion need not lie in the correct $\Delta_{F,y_0}$ eigenspaces, and hence we cannot deduce that $(\wx^{-1}L_1 + L_2) H$ maps into $\dom(\Delta_{\mathscr{F}})$ in general.